 Renata, as her family calls her, came to Gillette with her mother in February 2016 and spends many hours receiving therapies and treatments in an effort to build strength to help manage her cerebral palsy.

-“It took us eight months to be approved to come to Gillette,” her mother Annettez Diaz says through Spanish interpreter, Andrea Zehrer.
+“It took us eight months to be approved to come to Gillette,” her mother Annette Diaz says through Spanish interpreter, Andrea Zehrer.
 “Now that we’re here we’re doing everything we can to help Renata be the best she can be.”

 A neighbor in Mexico City told the Diaz family about Gillette and that prompted them to see if the Gillette team could evaluate Renata’s condition.
-“Renata had some therapy at home but there’s nothing like Gillette in Mexico,” Diaz says.
+“Renata had some therapy at home but there’s nothing like Gillette in Mexico,” Annette says.

 Renata takes advantage of all Gillette has to offer and has an incredible focus and determination during her many therapy sessions.
 Through the interpreter, Renata says every day she thinks of the promise she made to her dad and that keeps her motivated.